vogt4nick/recipes.vogt4nick.com/src/recipes/breads/baguettes.md

     The "loaf forming method" of course refers to the shape of the bread and also the scoring discussed above.
 Forming baguettes requires a careful hand; if we disturb the air pockets too much, the resulting loaf will be dense and visually flatter.

-    Of course, the ingredients have as much to do with the quality of the loaf as the baker, but for this recipe bread flour and commercial yeast is sufficient.
+    Of course, the ingredients have as much to do with the quality of the loaf as the baker, but commercial yeast is sufficient here.
 For a very special loaf we may make our own starter or get a regional, high-protein flour.

 [^1]:
     Alder, Darryl. ["Science of the Autolyse."](https://www.abigailsoven.com/science-of-the-autolyse/) Abigail's Oven.
 26 July 2020.
 Accessed 27 November 2020.